 SK/KP is always surprising and a bit bonkers, and if you simply bring yourself and a curious attitude, that’s already enough – there’s nothing in this guide that you absolutely need to know before arrival.
-You should, however, still read the SK/KP rules and code of conduct (coming soon) – those are essential.
+You should, however, still read the Safety and Inclusion rules and Code of Conduct – those are essential.

 What happens at SK/KP?